alcides-schulz/Tucano/README.md

 This is my chess engine Tucano (Toucan in english).
 It is the name of a colorful bird with an oversized bill, and is popular in my country Brazil.
 I'm an IT professional that likes chess and programming, so I combined both with the development of the development of a chess engine.
 I used the information available on the internet, specially, other engines source code, such as Fruit, Crafty, Stockfish, Rodent, Olithink, Sungorus, Tscp, Ethereal, Demolito and Xiphos.
-Thanks to all developers that made this knowledge available.
+Thanks to all developers that made this knowledge available!
 The main source of information for development of chess engines can is the Chess Programming Wiki Pages (https://www.chessprogramming.org/Main_Page).
 In case of any question please send me an email (alcides_schulz@hotmail.com) or stop by talkchess.com.